 This payment structure also ensures that we do not waste your time.
 If we think your case is weak, we will tell you.
 If you are still feeling unsure, take a look at the reviews from previous clients on our website.
 We are sure this will put your mind at ease.
 If you would like more information on No Win, No Fee accident at work claims, please do not hesitate to give us a call.

-There are many people all over the UK that have been entitled to compensation yet missed out on the money they could have had.
+There are many people all over the UK that have been entitled to compensation yet missed out on the money they could have had, whether for an electric shock, soft tissue injuries or other accidents at work due to defective equipment.
 There are various different reasons why this is the case.
 One of the main reasons is because they don’t actually realise they are entitled to compensation in the first place.

 Another reason is that they go for the cheapest lawyer they can find or the first law firm they lay their eyes on.
 You need to have a quality company highly experienced in the sector and with passion and dedication fighting your corner, which is exactly what you have with Accident Claims UK.

 We are an experienced claim firm with an incredible reputation in the industry.
 Since we were set up, we have successfully helped thousands and thousands of personal injury victims to get the compensation they deserve.
-You can be confident that we will have handled cases that are similar to yours time and time before.
-You can also be sure that we will do everything in our power to secure the maximum amount of compensation possible for your case.
+You can be confident that we will have handled defective equipment injury compensation claims that are similar to yours time and time before.
+You can also be sure that we will do everything in our power to secure the maximum amount of compensation possible for your defective equipment claims.